Young motocross star among three skiers killed in avalanche in Austria

 AFP/Getty

-In late October, he won his maiden Grand Prix victory in the MX2 class, becoming the first Austrian in 34 years to win a main category event in the sport.
+In late October, he won his maiden Grand Prix victory in the MX2 class, becoming the first Austrian in 34 years to win a main-category event in the sport.
 He had been a world and European champion when competing in the sport at a junior level.

-Hofer “will be remembered not only for his talent on the track, but also for his approachable, fun-loving and friendly personality, along with his ever-present smile,” the team said in a statement on Instagram.
+Hofer, “will be remembered not only for his talent on the track but also for his approachable, fun-loving and friendly personality, along with his ever-present smile”, the team wrote on social media.

 Additional reporting by Reuters